Hogging up all the frequencies like a friggin’ frat boy

 Making all the instruments fit together is a crucial aspect of getting a good mix.
 And you can achieve that easily with EQ by simply trimming the fat, focusing on the major frequencies of each instrument and automating your mix to make it breathe.

-Get started with better EQ in mixing and mastering right here:
+Get started with better EQ in mixing right here:

 Image by: RosieTulips